 The RCN represents nurses and nursing, promotes excellence in practice and shapes health policies.
 Through our partnership, the RCN will help us disseminate best nursing practice and lessons learnt from Fellowships in our Medicine, Health & Patient Care category.

-The WCMT has had a long-standing interest in the Prison Reform area and will fund 10 Fellowships a year from 2013-2015, working in conjunction with the Prison Reform Trust.
+The WCMT has had a long-standing interest in the Prison Reform area and funded 10 Fellowships a year from 2013-2015, working in conjunction with the Prison Reform Trust.
 PRT works to create a just, humane and effective penal system by inquiring into the workings of the system; informing prisoners, staff and the wider public; and by influencing Parliament, government and officials towards reform.
-They will help us to ensure the lessons learnt from the Prison and Penal Reform Fellowships are properly coordinated and disseminated throughout the criminal justice system.
+PRT are helping us to ensure the lessons learnt from the Prison and Penal Reform Fellowships are properly coordinated and disseminated throughout the criminal justice system.

 The ICPS assists governments and other relevant agencies to develop appropriate policies on prisons and the use of imprisonment, and has an academic link to the University of Essex.
 The Centre makes the results of its academic research and projects widely available to groups and individuals, both nationally and internationally.
-The ICPS will provide advice to the WCMT and our Fellows in the Prison and Penal Reform category as to where best and interesting international best practice may be located, and will help disseminate the findings of the Fellowships.
+The ICPS provides advice to the WCMT and our Fellows in the Prison and Penal Reform category as to where best and interesting international best practice may be located, and is helping to disseminate the findings of the Fellowships.

 The National Council for Voluntary Youth Services (NCVYS) supports our Fellows aged 18-25 years.
 NCVYS provides mentoring and workshops for new Fellows to help them gain the most from their Fellowships.
 Via Youth Report, NCVYS also gives a platform to the reports and findings of any Fellows looking at youth work and youth support.